Pack Creation

 A template project should not specify the DFP or BSP with a pack:

-node as this gets added by the IDE during project start.
+node, as the IDE adds this node during the project start.

 Simple Template: